-This is the annual report of the activities of the Disciplinary Commission of the Indiana Supreme Court for the period beginning July 1, 2018 and ending June 30, 2019.
+This is the annual report of the activities of the Disciplinary Commission of the Indiana Supreme Court for the period beginning July 1, 2019 and ending June 30, 2020.
 The Disciplinary Commission is the agency of the Indiana Supreme Court charged with responsibility for investigation and prosecution of charges of lawyer misconduct.
 The Indiana Rules of Professional Conduct set forth the substantive law to which lawyers are held accountable by the Indiana lawyer discipline system.
 The procedures governing the Indiana lawyer discipline system are set forth in Indiana Supreme Court Admission and Discipline Rule 23.
-The broad purposes of the Disciplinary Commission are to "protect the public, the court and the members of the bar of this State from misconduct on the part of attorneys and to protect attorneys from unwarranted claims of misconduct."
+The broad purposes of the Disciplinary Commission are to "protect the public, the court and the members of the bar of this State from misconduct."
 Admission and Discipline Rule 23 § 1.